 Horse Health Requirements

 Horses brought onto GMHA grounds must comply with health regulations established by the State of Vermont and enforced by the Vermont Agency of Agriculture.
+Health documents must be submitted to event management prior to unloading.
 In addition, some competitions, clinics, or activities may be governed by external organizations and additional health requirements may apply.
 GMHA reserves the right to:

 - Take precautionary measures to prevent disease transmission